-<memory 77> This memory is used to select whether the dialler stops playing the alarm message once it receives a valid DTMF digit over the phone line and whether it repeats each key pressed when programming via the phone line.
+<memory 77> This memory is used to select whether the dialler stops playing the alarm message once it receives a valid DTMF digit over the phone line.
 The reason why the message is usually stopped once a DTMF digit has been received is to minimise any errors in detecting the correct shutdown code.